popolan1986/webrtc-chat-room/README.md

 # webrtc-chat-room

-Run npm install to initialize the packages
+Run npm install to initialize the packages \n
-Run node index.js to start the signaling server
+Run node index.js to start the signaling server \n